datonic/datadex/README.md

 # Datadex

-Experimental project with the goal of modleing open source data collaboratively.
+Experimental project with the goal of modeling open source data collaboratively.

 Currently, Datadex is pushing all the dbt modeled tables to IPFS.
 You can query a sample running the following query in [DuckDB WASM online shell](https://shell.duckdb.org/):